WarleyGabriel/postgress-transaction-eg/README.md

 # TypeScript Banking System API

-A complete banking system built with **TypeScript**, Node.js, Express, and PostgreSQL.
+A banking system built with **TypeScript**, Node.js, Express, and PostgreSQL.
 This project features strict type safety, comprehensive interfaces, and a RESTful API for managing users, accounts, and financial transactions with proper error handling, concurrent transaction safety, and enterprise-grade architecture.

 ## 🏗️ Project Structure